 6. RAM vs Processor – The Two Pillars

-These two are the most important sections of this laptop buying guide.
+These two are the most important sections of this guide on what to look for when buying a laptop.
 And, we should go in-detail about RAM vs Processor.

 The Central Processing Unit – commonly referred to as the Processor – is what defines the speed and performance your laptop has.
 And, when it comes to the selection, you need to choose the best.
 As you know, different manufacturers use different processors in their devices.
 For instance, MacBook devices always come with high-end Intel Core processor while we see AMD Processors in the gaming-oriented laptops often.
 Before the final selection, you should know about all.